 National Museum senior curator Sophie Jensen said Miss Australia was at different times a beauty queen, an advocate for the disabled, a trade ambassador and a fundraiser.

-'Across the years, Miss Australia was always representative of an "ideal" Australian woman and this changing notion of ideal womanhood reflects much broader changes in history and society,' Sophie said.
+'Across the years, Miss Australia was always representative of an "ideal" Australian woman and this changing notion of ideal womanhood reflects much broader changes in history and society,' Jensen said.

 History of the Quest